jkeywo/KFactorioMods/README.md

 # KFactorioMods
 A series of factorio mods

+## KMonuments - Lib
+WIP - v0.1.0
+Acts as a library to allow other mods to add unique monuments.

-## KMonuments
+## KMonuments - Ruins
-WIP - v0.0.0
+WIP - v0.1.0
-Generates several mouments in the world to discover and rennovate for unique rewards.
+Generates several monuments in the world to discover and rennovate for unique rewards.
-Acts as a library to allow other mods to add unique monuments too.

 ## KVillages
 WIP - v0.0.0